Quanta Acquires Stake in Nigeria Lottery ILGL

 The World's First Deal to Reform Traditional Lottery

-Isle of Man, Dec 13, 2018 - (ACN Newswire) - Quanta has signed contracts to acquire a stake in International Lottery and Gaming Limited (ILGL), and concluded the world's first deal to see a blockchain company acquire a traditional lottery company.
+DOUGLAS, Isle of Man, Dec.
+13, 2018 /PRNewswire/ -- Quanta, has signed contracts to acquire a stake in International Lottery and Gaming Limited (ILGL), and concluded the world's first deal to see a blockchain company acquire a traditional lottery company.

-The acquisition will usher in an era where innovation sits alongside tradition, injecting the power of blockchain technology into the lottery business.
-Quanta sees this ambitious move as an opportunity to reinforce and extend its efforts to promote blockchain starting with Nigeria where ILGL is rooted, and very soon afterwards expand to other countries in Africa.

-ILGL, trade-named NaijaLotteryTM has been granted a Grade A National License from the National Lottery Regulatory Commission to offer lottery games throughout the country.
-This deal will see Quanta and ILGL combining their forces and introducing the application of blockchain technology to revitalize traditional lottery and to act as a platform for growth in Africa.

-"We aim to build up a blockchain-based ecosystem that will serve the gaming industry whilst stimulating the growth of the local economy through generating new businesses and employment opportunities."
-Kostas added.

-Commenting on behalf of ILGL, Charbel Saadeh, Managing Director of Naija Lottery said, "ILGL has provided popular and entertaining games to the Nigerian players; it is highly respected in the gaming industry and we are very excited to collaborate with Quanta.
-The acquisition is a historic announcement.
-This is a combination of expertise - the integration of blockchain lottery with local operation, to create an even more compelling experience to optimize lottery playing for the 200-million Nigerian market."
+Commenting on behalf of ILGL, Charbel Saadeh, Managing Director of Naija Lottery said, "ILGL has provided popular and entertaining games to the Nigerian players; we are very excited to collaborate with Quanta to create an even more compelling experience to optimize lottery playing for the 200-million Nigerian market."

-NaijaLotteryTM launched operations on 7 March, 2016 by offering the popular 5 out of 90 game as well as the highly exciting instant game 1 of 36, both games aim to offer fun and excitement to all its Nigerian players.
-Quanta witnessed ILGL's highly established position in the Nigerian lottery market, and is looking to progressively build a platform fully enhanced with advanced technology to accelerate market access with the joint efforts of Quanta and ILGL, paving the next step in the company's evolution to unleash the great potentials of the blockchain technology.

-The Nigeria lottery industry has undergone strong growth in recent years and is considered as one of the most lucrative business opportunities in the world.
-It is a major source of wealth distribution in the country, while the role of cryptocurrencies continues to garner national-level attention.
+The Nigeria lottery industry is a major source of wealth distribution in the country, while the role of cryptocurrencies continues to garner national-level attention.

 About Quanta